-\$5,000 - if you are a new investor.
+\$5,000 (5,000 Shares) - new investors

-Payment terms: The subscription price for Shares being purchased is payable in full by the applicable closing date.
-See Item 5.2 "Subscription Procedure".
+Payment terms: The subscription price for Shares being purchased is payable in full by the at our option) until the earlier of April 30, 2023 and the issuance of our 2022 annual financial statements.

-Proposed closing date(s): June 1, 2021 and the first business day of each month thereafter (subject to change, at our option) until the earlier of April 30, 2022 and the issuance of our 2021 annual financial statements.
+Proposed closing date(s): June 1, 2022 and the first business day of each month thereafter (subject to change,

 If we do not require the funds, we may not have one or more of these closings.